This is the delivery loop. It keeps work predictable and makes reviews and QA easier.

 Change requests

-A change request applies when the scope changes.
-I price it and schedule it before starting.
+If scope changes, I price it and schedule it before starting.
 Common triggers:

 - Page or template count increases